-- Post clear signage on the door or wall outside of the resident room indicating the type of Precautions and required PPE (e.g., gown and gloves) - For Enhanced Barrier Precautions, signage should also clearly indicate the highcontact resident care activities that require the use of gown and gloves - Best practice is to make PPE, including gowns and gloves, available immediately outside of the resident room.
-PPE should always be covered to protect from contamination. - Ensure access to alcohol-based hand rub in every resident room (ideally both inside and outside of the room) - Position a trash can inside the resident room and near the exit for discarding PPE after removal, prior to exit of the room or before providing care for another resident in the same room - Incorporate periodic monitoring and assessment of adherence to determine the need for additional training and education - Provide education to residents and visitors
+- Post clear signage on the door or wall outside of the resident room indicating the type of Precautions and required PPE (e.g., gown and gloves) - For Enhanced Barrier Precautions, signage should also clearly indicate the highcontact resident care activities that require the use of gown and gloves - Make PPE, including gowns and gloves, available immediately outside of the resident room - Ensure access to alcohol-based hand rub in every resident room (ideally both inside and outside of the room) - Position a trash can inside the resident room and near the exit for discarding PPE after removal, prior to exit of the room or before providing care for another resident in the same room - Incorporate periodic monitoring and assessment of adherence to determine the need for additional training and education - Provide education to residents and visitors

 Prevention of MDRO transmission in nursing homes requires more than just proper use of PPE and room restriction.
-Guidance on implementing other recommended infection prevention practices (e.g., hand hygiene, environmental cleaning, proper handling of wounds, indwelling medical devices, and resident care equipment) are available in CDC's free online course - The Nursing Home Infection Preventionist Training
+Guidance on implementing other recommended infection prevention practices (e.g., hand hygiene, environmental cleaning, proper handling of wounds, indwelling medical devices and resident care equipment) are available in CDC's free online course - The Nursing Home Infection Preventionist Training.